 There are several types of external study courses, all of which require a minimum GPA in Lakeland classroom work.
 All external study courses require junior or senior standing.
 There will be dual supervision of all such courses by both an on-site supervisor and a Lakeland College faculty member.
-Where academic credit is given by the sponsoring agency and grades are assigned by on-site supervisors, the external study program is called an externship.
 Where academic credit is given by Lakeland College and where Lakeland faculty assign final grades, the experience is called an internship.

-Arrangements for an internship or externship must be made according to the following schedule.
-Failure to file the appropriate paperwork in accord with these deadlines will eliminate the possibility for an internship or externship for the specified term.
+Arrangements for an internship must be made according to the following schedule.
+Failure to file the appropriate paperwork in accord with these deadlines may eliminate the possibility for the specified term.

-Contact Career Development by:Registration Deadline:For fall 2011:July 8, 2011September 2, 2011For spring 2012:November 11, 2011January 13, 2012For May Term 2012:March 9, 2012May 11, 2012For summer 2012:March 9, 2012May 11, 2012
+Contact Career Development by:Registration Deadline:For fall 2012:July 6, 2012August 31, 2012For spring 2013:November 9, 2012January 15, 2013For May Term 2013:March 8, 2013May 8, 2013For summer 2013:March 8, 2013May 8, 2013

-Any exceptions to the policies stated here will be reviewed on a case-by-case basis and must have the written sponsorship of a member of the Lakeland College faculty and the signed approval of the Vice President for Academic Affairs.
+Any exceptions to the policies stated here will be reviewed on a case-by-case basis and must have the written sponsorship of a member of the Lakeland College faculty.

-Eligibility Requirements for Internship/Externship Courses
+Eligibility Requirements for Internship Courses